THE JUNE LETTER

 When transporting bikes on trucks, we've had only two mishaps in over 20 years--truck contents shifted and gouged the top tube of a beautiful, completely unprotected bike.
 Somehow, another nice bike got scratched in transit.
 Since then, we have recommended that all Porkers fully box bikes for truck transport.
 Keep reading.

 ALSO NOTE: CARBON OR COMPOSITE WHEELS CAN BE DAMAGED BY HANGING AN UNBOXED BIKE FOR TRANSPORT.
-If you have composite wheels or a composite bike, it's your responsibility to see that it’s loaded properly by doing these things:
+If you have carbon wheels, it's your responsibility to see that it’s loaded properly by doing these things:

 Hanging System and Other Methods for Transporting Bikes If for some reason fully boxing isn't possible for you, then here are some suggestions.
 At any hardware store, you can buy cheap pipe insulation to protect your frame's tubing.
 Tape it on the main triangle---top tube, down tube, and seat tube, forks, and chainstays.
 Cover your rear derailleur and other fragile components.
 Remove the computer or other accessories from your handlebars and frame.